info-arnav/ecommerce-dummy/README.md

   - [{title, description, id, image}, {title, description, id, image} ...]
   - id is a unique product id, u may use dummy data to return this

+- api/image/id

+  - method get
+  - sends a response of type png, jpg, etc
+  - this should return the image of product with id = id

 - api/product

   - Post req